A Filmmaker Who Captured the 1980s on Screen

 His first foray into popular culture, however, was as a writer for the popular humor magazine “National Lampoon.”
 One of his lengthy stories about a family’s disastrous vacation would serve as the basis for one of his earliest hit movies: 1983’s “National Lampoon’s Vacation,” starring Chevy Chase.

 The success of that film led quickly to directing films — in addition to writing them.
-His first project as a writer/director was “Sixteen Candles” in 1984, which not only was a hit with critics and audiences, but arguably launched the movie career of Molly Ringwald, who would go on to star in several other of Hughes’s films.
+His first project as a writer/director was “Sixteen Candles” in 1984.
+Not only was it a hit with critics and audiences but arguably launched the movie career of Molly Ringwald.
+She would go on to star in several other of Hughes’s films.